All Products

 Note

-After modifying the contact information, to prevent delays in message notifications, you can promptly sync the relevant personnel to ensure timely acceptance of alert information.
+After modifying contact information, promptly sync the relevant personnel to avoid delays in alert notifications.

 Disable